bonitasoft/bonita-doc/md/processes.md

 ## Disable a process

-Disabling a process can block the creation of new cases, this does not impact existing cases.
+Disabling a process blocks the creation of new cases.
+This does not impact existing cases.

 1. Go to the BPM tab
 2. Click _**Processes**_